World Communion of Reformed Churches: Denominational subfamily

 The WCRC distinguishes between full members and associate or affiliate members.
 Full members have the right to speak and vote in all of its assemblies, with representation proportional to the number of members of each denomination.
 Only Presbyterian, Continental Reformed, Congregational, Waldensian, Moravian, and United or Uniting denominations can be full members.

 Associate members are fellowships and associations of churches, which include full members of the WCRC.
 However, associate members do not have the right to vote in WCRC assemblies.

 The China Christian Council was originally a full member of the WCRC.
 However, in 2012, the change of its status to associate member of the WCRC was approved.
 The change of status was confirmed at the WCRC General Assembly in 2017.
 The Disciples Ecumenical Consultative Council, an international organization that brings together national denominations of the Disciples of Christ, with 4 united denominations that are also full members of the WCRC, became an associate member of the WCRC in 2010.

 Institutions established by member churches or that are in agreement with historic Reformed confessions of faith may join as affiliate members, also without voting rights.
 The Baptist Community of the Faithful in Africa became an affiliate member in 2017.

-Considering all 141.7 million members (including associate and affiliated members), the composition of the WCRC is 47.24% of United Churches, of which 26.81% is the China Christian Council, 8.47% is the Ethiopian Evangelical Church Mekane Yesus and 11.96% are other united churches.
+Considering all 147.4 million members (including associate and affiliated members), the composition of the WCRC is 47.85% of United Churches, of which 25.82% is the China Christian Council, 10.19% is the Ethiopian Evangelical Church Mekane Yesus and 11.84% are other united churches.

-The Presbyterians represent 28.89% of the total members, the Continental Reformed represent 20.94%, the Congregationalists 2.05%, the Disciples of Christ represent 0.75% and Waldenses represent 0.03%.
+The Presbyterians represent 29.17% of the total members, the Continental Reformed represent 20.16%, the Congregationalists 1.98%, the Disciples of Christ represent 0.73% and Waldenses represent 0.02%.

-The remaining groups (Baptists, Arminians, Moravians and Churches of Christ) represent 0.10% of the total membership.
+The remaining groups (Baptists, Arminians and Moravians) represent 0.09% of the total membership.

 In addition to denominations, some theological institutions are also members affiliated with WCRC, such as Trinity Theological Seminary (Ghana), International Reformed Theological Institute and Network for African Congregational Theology.

 Geography

-If associate and affiliate members are included, the total membership on the African continent reaches 65.1 million people, or 45.96% of all members.
-The China Christian Council, an associate member, when included, brings the number of associate members in Asia to 62 million people, or 43.76% of all members.
+If associate and affiliate members are included, the total membership on the African continent reaches 70.1 million people, or 47.64% of all members.
+The China Christian Council, an associate member, when included, brings the number of associate members in Asia to 62.8 million people, or 42.72% of all members.

-If associate and affiliate members are included, the European denominations that are members of the WCRC represent only 5.38% of the membership, the American denominations 4.34%, and the Oceanian denominations 0.56% of all members.
+If associate and affiliate members are included, European denominations that are members of WCRC represent only 5.07% of the members, those from Northern America and the Caribbean represent 1.95%, those from Latin America represent 2.08%, and denominations from Oceania represent 0.54% of all members.